 04 Jun Generation Z Is Here.
-It’s Time to Rethink Your TD Strategy.
+It’s Time to Rethink Your Talent Development Strategy.
 Part 2 of 3

 They’re extremely diverse – and struggling.
 Your workplace could be the answer.